Hustle, Bustle & Muscle

 - In a heavy base fry pan, heat the oil over a moderate heat and add onion, ginger and garlic.
 Sauté gently until the onion is transparent.
 Add mussels, tomatoes, saffron water and threads, wine or sherry

 - Reduce heat to low, cover with a lid and simmer for about 5 minutes until the shells have opened

-** Remember the old advice of not eating a mussel that has not opened during the cooking process.
-It is preferable to discard any ones with closed shells
+Remember the old advice of not eating a mussel that has not opened during the cooking process.
+It is preferable to discard a mussel with a closed shell.

 Mussels phylum mollusca are found in most of the world’s oceans.
 Categorically, they belong to the mollusc species that also includes other animals that have a shell, such as oysters, clams, periwinkles and the octopus, which produces a shell to protect its eggs.
 Known as bivalves, these opalescent castanets have global culinary foundations, but are probably best loved when prepared in the Mediterranean style – steamed with tomato, garlic and herbs.
 Interestingly, the Spanish grow one thousand times more pounds of mussel “meat” than the Americans farm cattle for beef, and, according to a US Department of Agriculture handbook, the protein content is align with that of beef.
 Mussels yield only 25% of the calorie content of beef, with approximately 3.3 grams of carbohydrate.